The Work 101 with Todd

 How many minutes of the hour are video, reading, practicing, and posting, roughly?

-Typically the assignments consist of 10 min video, 10 min reading, 10 min technical exercise, 30 min doing The Work.
+Typically, each day’s assignment f0r the nine-week course consists of 10 min video, 10 min reading, 10 min technical exercise, 30 min doing The Work.
 It all depends on how you work.
 If I were taking the course, I would probably need about 50 min each day, but some people say they need two hours.
 Maybe they work more methodically, or are perfectionistic, or very meditative.
 I say this so that you understand the range.
 There is value in going slowly too.
 My guess is that most people take about 1 hour 4x / week.
 There is one exception: once a week you’ll be doing The Work in spoken form with a partner.
 This will replace one of your four written pieces of work (so subtract about 30 min writing time).
 The spoken work will take about an hour (30 min each for you and your partner).
 In total this will add about 30 min to your week (-30 writing time + 60 min spoken time = +30).
 You will also post a one or two sentence synopsis of your spoken work session on the forum (so + 5 min).

 Are the partnerships assigned based on time zone and schedule?